ejloponda/cybersec-journey/learning-paths/jr-penetration-tester/Web-Hacking/Walking_an_Application/Page_Source_Viewing/README.md

 For this purposes, viewing the page source can help us discover more information about the web application.

 [ACME WEBSITE](screenshots/ACME-WebPage.jpg) --> The Target website

+In this activity, We have four questions :

+1. What is the flag from the HTML comment?
+2. What is the flag from the secret link?
+3. What is the directory listing flag?
+4. What is the framework flag?

+For number 1, this is what I did :